isayaexavery/nguostore/README.md

 # Preview

-Nguo Store is the project creaded from the design shared in figma (https://www.figma.com/community/file/1131440097475381135/e-commerce-app-design).
+Nguo Store is the project created from the design shared in figma (https://www.figma.com/community/file/1131440097475381135/e-commerce-app-design).

 ## Tech